josdejong/tabular-json/src/content/pages/index.md

 - Take JSON.
 - Add support for CSV-like tables wrapped in a `---` block.
 Tables supports nested fields.
+- Add support for trailing commas to make it more streaming-friendly.

 And that's it.
 The complexity of the Tabular-JSON data format is equal to that of JSON plus CSV.